-To touch another brings with it a massive chemistry of connection.
-When you touch someone on a friendship level you enforce your verbal recognition.
+To touch another brings with it colossal chemistry of connection.
+When you contact someone on a friendship level, you enforce your verbal recognition.
 A shoulder tap, handshake, pat or cuddle heightens the mechanical acceptance of joy.
 To touch a new person tends to open up a vulnerable path, and a sense of security is instantly opened up.
-To touch a loved one, such as family or your partner is a powerful act and brings with it all emotional experiences.
+To touch a loved one, such as a family member or your partner; is a powerful act and brings with it all emotional experiences.

-A touch used accurately in the correct circumstances can open up or defuse a situation.
-The key is to know when to use it.
-This can be achieved through what information you’re visually attaining.
+A touch used accurately in the right circumstances can open up or defuse a situation.
+The key is to know when to use it while extracting the information you’re visually attaining.

 Taste and Smell

 Science has taught us that your taste is linked in with your sense of smell.
-In fact, you actually taste your sense of smell.
+You taste your sense of smell.
 These senses tell us information without us being aware of it.
-They signal danger and stress and make us remember locations, or tell us when someone with a distinctive smell is close by.
-Smells can also make us feel relaxed, feel funny or be disgusted.
-The taste and smell of a mint can make you feel more confident as you know other people you talk too will be picking up on the same pleasant vapours.
+They signal danger and stress and make us remember locations, or tell us when someone with a distinctive smell is close.
+Odours can also make us feel relaxed, feel funny or be disgusted.
+The taste and smell of mint can make you feel more confident as you know other people you talk too will be picking up on the same pleasant vapours.

 Sometimes in conversation, we only hear or pick out information that we want to hear.
-Or the fact is the information received is sometimes muffled or part understood, due to accent, pronunciation and the language barrier.
-You can train your mind to slow down sound waves and pick out information so you understand exactly what is being asked.
-Once you get acute to this process you will find yourself repeating the sentence over again in your mind to hear it for final confirmation.
-This is a powerful tool and can be best practised over the phone or in noisy places.
-To hear a question the first time can open up more doorways in your mind.
+Occasionally the information received is muffled, or part understood; due to accent, pronunciation and the language barrier.
+You can train your mind to slow down sound waves and pick out information, enabling you to understand what is being asked.
+Once you get acute to this process, you will find yourself repeating the sentence over again in your mind allowing you to hear the correct information for final confirmation.
+Slowing information down is a powerful tool and can be best practised over the phone or in noisy places.
+Listening to questions for the first time can open up more doorways in your mind.
 You will have the answer ready and feel more in control of any given situation.